-What Is Aeolian Caper Pesto?
+What Is Caper Pesto?

 Volcanic rock on the Aeolian island of Panarea

-Many regard the collection of volcanic Aeolian Islands just north of Sicily as the most beautiful archipelago in the whole of the Mediterranean.
+Many regard the collection of volcanic Aeolian Islands just north of Sicily as the most beautiful archipelago in the Mediterranean.
+These volcanic islands and their microclimate make them perfect for the growth of caper bushes, which gives the local pesto an unmistakably salty, briny tang.

 While the playboys and playgirls of Italy may have made Panarea the most famous and expensive of the seven islands, we're much more enamoured with Salina, where the islanders cultivate what some regard as the finest capers on the planet.